 The CM is accountable for ensuring that environmental and regulatory commitments/obligations are being met during the construction phase.
-The EM will be responsible for ensuring that construction activities are proceeding in accordance with the objectives of the EMS and associated MPs.
-The EM or designate will be responsible for reporting non-compliance to the CM, and EPCM contractor, other contractors, the Company and regulatory agencies, where required.
-The EM or designate will have the authority to stop any construction activity that is deemed to pose a risk to the environment; work will only proceed when the identified risk has been addressed and concerns rectified.
+The EM will be responsible for ensuring that construction activities are proceeding in accordance with the objectives of the EMS and associated management plans.
+The EM or designate will be responsible for reporting non-compliance to the CM and EPCM contractor, other contractors, and regulatory agencies, where required.
+The EM or designate will have the authority to stop any construction activity that is deemed to pose a risk to the environment; work will only proceed when the identified risk and concern have been addressed and rectified.

 Environmental management during operation of the Project will be integrated under the direction of the EM, who will liaise closely with Departmental Managers and will report directly to the Mine Manager.
-The EM will be supported by the VP of Environment and Social Responsibility in order to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
-The EM will be accountable for implementing the approved MPs and reviewing them periodically for effectiveness.
-Departmental Managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS and MPs/standard operating procedures) relevant to their areas.
+The EM will be supported by the VP of Environment and Social Responsibility to provide an effective and integrated approach to environmental management and ensure adherence to corporate environmental standards.
+The EM will be accountable for implementing the approved management plans and reviewing them periodically for effectiveness.
+Departmental area managers (e.g., mining, milling, and plant/site services) will be directly responsible for implementation of the EMS, management plans, and standard operating procedures relevant to their areas.
 All employees and contractors are responsible for daily implementation of the practices and policies contained in the EMS.